 By Janeal Downs

-With so many interests inside and outside of school, shop one thing Kendall Smith is passionate about is giving back.
-“I can instill in others what I’ve been taught, cost to be selfless and not selfish, abortion ” Kendall said about why she enjoys giving back and volunteering in her community.
+With so many interests inside and outside of school, one thing Kendall Smith is passionate about is giving back.
+“I can instill in others what I’ve been taught, to be selfless and not selfish, ” Kendall said about why she enjoys giving back and volunteering in her community.
 Not only does she work to stay selfless while she is still in high school, but also in the future as she prepares to go to college and study to become a doctor.

 Currently a senior in high school, Kendall volunteers at a variety of places.
 One of her favorite places is with the Autism Society of Central Virginia.
 With ASCV, she works closely with the children and assists the organization in hosting activities such as Lego builds, ice cream races and bowling.
 For years, Kendall volunteers with her church, Shalom Baptist Fellowship Church.
 With the church she has volunteered at nursing homes, fed the homeless and also helped teach and lead vacation Bible Study.
 She also volunteers as a teacher’s assistant at JEB Stuart Elementary School where she tutors children in math and social studies among other assignments.